Peter Pan (franchise): Video games

+Peter Pan: Adventures in Never Land

+Peter Pan: Adventures in Never Land (also known as Peter Pan in Return to Never Land in North America) is a 2002 action game developed by Doki Denki and published by Sony Computer Entertainment for the PlayStation.
+Disney Interactive released the game on Windows.
+It was released as a tie-in to Return to Never Land.
+An abridged version for the Game Boy Advance developed by Crawfish Interactive was released the same year.

 Peter Pan: The Legend of Never Land

-Peter Pan: The Legend of Never Land is a 2002 PlayStation 2 video game developed by British studio Blue52 and published by Sony Computer Entertainment, exclusively in European territories.
+Peter Pan: The Legend of Never Land is a 2005 PlayStation 2 video game developed by British studio Blue52 and published by Sony Computer Entertainment, exclusively in European territories.
 Based on the 1953 film and the sequel Return to Never Land, the plot follows Captain Hook discovering the island's magical secret and plots to rid Never Land of its enchanting Pixie dust.
 It was the first game to be developed by Blue52, a predecessor to publisher Curve Games.

-Kingdom Hearts
+Kingdom Hearts series

 Neverland appears as a playable world in installments in Disney and Square Enix's Kingdom Hearts series, appearing in the titles Kingdom Hearts, Kingdom Hearts: Chain of Memories, Kingdom Hearts 358/2 Days, and Kingdom Hearts Birth by Sleep, in addition of several characters of Peter Pan.
 Peter Pan also appears (along with Tinker Bell) in Kingdom Hearts II as a summon character.